-If you’re fluent in English and another language, you can find great work as a translator.
+If you’re fluent in English and a foreign language, you can find many work-at-home jobs as a translator.

 How Much Do Translators Earn?